dstille/combinatorics_in_kids_game/README.md

 kid_herding.py takes that game to a new level by using two sets of herding targets: the Adult Cousins and the Kid Cousins.

-Games can be run also in Spanish and Portuguese (why not get them to practice their too) by changing 'import strings' to 'import es_strings' or 'import pr_strings' respectively.
-Those import statements should be towards of the top of any game file.
+Games can be run also in Spanish and Portuguese (why not get them to practice there too) by changing 'import strings' to 'import es_strings' or 'import pr_strings' respectively.
+Those import statements should be towards the top of any game file.

 More information coming